bavc/avaa/_artifacts/black_frames.md

 ## Can it be fixed?

-If the black frame in the file replaces an actual frame of the film, then no. The black frame can be removed, but the missing frame needs to be re-digitised, othervise the file is not complete.
+If the black frame in the file replaces an actual frame of the film, then no. The black frame can be removed, but the missing frame needs to be re-digitised, otherwise the file is not complete.

 When the black frame is added in the file to the actual frames, then yes, it can be removed.